salvadornico/is-my-internet-down/README.md

 Comprised of two parts:

 -   Client Python script meant to be run regularly as a cron job on your home network
--   Remote server that will display when the last successfull ping from the client was received
+-   Remote Node server that will display when the last successfull ping from the client was received

 Setup: